Siddi: India

 Harris (1971) provides a historical survey of the eastward dispersal of slaves from Southeast Africa to places like India.
 Hamilton (1990) argues that Siddis in India, their histories, experiences, cultures, and expressions, are integral to the African Diaspora and thus, help better understand the dynamics of dispersed peoples.
 More recent focused scholarship argues that although Siddis are numerically a minority, their historic presence in India for over five hundred years, as well as their self-perception, and how the broader Indian society relates to them, make them a distinct Bantu/Indian.
 Historically, Siddis have not existed only within binary relations to the nation state and imperial forces.
 They did not simply succumb to the ideologies and structures of imperial forces, nor did they simply rebel against imperial rule.
 The Siddi are recognized as a scheduled tribe in 3 states and 1 union territory: Goa, Gujarat, Maharashtra, Karnataka and Daman and Diu.

 Hyderabad

-In the 18th century, a Siddi community arrived with the Arab, and frequently served as cavalry guards to the Asif Jahi Nizam of Hyderabad's army.
+In the 18th century, a Siddi community arrived with the Arabs, and frequently served as cavalry guards to the Asif Jahi Nizam of Hyderabad's army.
 The Asif Jahi rulers patronised them with rewards and the traditional Marfa music gained popularity and would be performed during official celebrations and ceremonies.